Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 ## Runtime Configuration

-We have moved logging and training mode handling out of the runtime configuration to separate classes.
+We have moved logging and training mode handling out of the runtime configuration class.

 ## Assemblies